Why Your Home WiFi Network Is a High-Value Target

 Be Selective About VPN Use at Home

 A Virtual Private Network (VPN) encrypts traffic between your device and the VPN server.
-VPNs are essential on public WiFi, but running one at home on an already-encrypted WPA3 network adds limited marginal value.
+VPNs are essential on public WiFi, but running one at home on an already-encrypted WPA3 network adds limited marginal value for most household use cases.
 The exception: if you operate a home office and need to reach a corporate network, your employer's client VPN is appropriate.
+If you're evaluating personal VPN services, our guide on how to choose a VPN walks through what actually matters in a provider.
 For general home use, the eight steps above deliver far more protection per hour invested than a commercial VPN subscription.

 If you have children at home, pairing these network controls with parental filtering protects them from inappropriate content as well as security risks.
-Our guide on online safety for kids covers the content and time controls available on most home routers.
+Most modern routers—and DNS filtering services like Cloudflare for Families (1.1.1.3) or CleanBrowsing—offer content filtering at the network level without requiring software on each device.

 Key Router Security Features to Enable